benmadsen/HabitiFit/README.md

-# FitBitica
+# HabitiFit

 A one-page Javascript and PHP powered application to update Habitica using FitBit data!
 It's the perfect match!

 ##INFO
-FitBitica uses the PHP wrapper for Habitica's API V2 (https://github.com/Lamikins/Habitica_PHP) and uses OAuth's implicit grant mechanism.
+HabitiFit uses the PHP wrapper for Habitica's API V2 (https://github.com/Lamikins/Habitica_PHP) and uses OAuth's implicit grant mechanism.
 Most data is also stored persistently using HTML5 local storage.

 ## TO-DO's